Dhosth (2001 Malayalam film): Reception

 A critic from keralatalkies.com wrote that "Dosth maintains the traditional superhit outlines of the movies Friends and Niram.
 Though the young scriptwriter duo of Sibi K Thomas and Udayakrishanan maintain that these resemblances are mere coincidences, the resemblance is too striking to be passed off as commonplace errors".
 A critic from indiainfo.com wrote that "Among the cast it is Dileep who steals the show as Ajith.
 Dileep seems very much different in the semi-serious role.
 Kunchacko Boban as Vijay and Kavya Madhavan as Geethu are very much likely to appeal the youth".
+A critic from Sify wrote, "Dileep in his new avtaar as a serious, tough guy Ajith is totally different from his early film Tenkasipattanam, where he could make the audience laugh to death.
+He has changed his looks and has come out with an excellent performance.
+Kunchakko Boban as Vijay, after a long time had a scope to act after he was doing all chocolate hero roles".